culler/llamar/README.rst

 It currently depends on the iproute command to locate network interfaces on the host system, and hence only runs only on linux systems which provide iproute.
-However, the protocol implementation is not system dependent so, with a modest amount of additional work Llamar could also be made to work on other systems.
+However, the protocol implementation is not system dependent so, with a modest amount of additional work LLamar could also be made to work on other systems.

 The LLMNR protocol provides
 `zero-configuration networking<https://en.wikipedia.org/wiki/Zero-configuration_networking>`_